Proxy Service Configuration

 Important, also see section Presigned Urls below.

-Note that for each global environment variable, a service-based one might be available additionally.
+Note that for each global environment variable, an independent service-based one might be available additionally.
 For precedences see Environment Variable Notes.
 Check the configuration section below.
 Supported stores are:

 redis-sentinel